heinscr/books-library/USER_TRACKING_GUIDE.md

 6. Open a book's details modal
 7. Verify delete button is visible
 8. Test deleting a book

+**Upload permissions:**
+1. Log in as a regular user (not in admins group)
+2. Verify upload button is not visible
+3. Log out
+4. Log in as an admin user (in admins group)
+5. Verify upload button is visible
+6. Test uploading a book

 ### Test API Authorization
 **Regular user trying to delete (should fail):**